-The entity selected for contract consideration must meet the requirements of WSST's key control certification system (Attachment G and H) to ensure the financial integrity of the entity or individual prior to contract execution.
-The WSST or its designee will conduct a pre-award review of the entity to include a financial integrity review prior to awarding a contract resulting from this procurement.
+The entity selected for contract consideration must meet the requirements of WSST's key control certification system (Attachment B and C) to ensure the financial integrity of the entity or individual prior to contract execution.

+The WSST or its designee will also conduct a pre-award review of the entity to include a financial integrity review prior to awarding a contract resulting from this procurement.